jsulopzs/jsulopz/README.md

 - 70% of them needed my help to solve their Course assignments
 - 30% of them wanted to learn Data Science + Python from scratch

-At some point in the summer of 2020, I discovered that I was teaching the same topics over and over again.
+At some point in the summer of 2020, I discovered that I was teaching the same topics repeatedly.
 Therefore I decided to structure the materials in the following courses:

 1. [Resolving Python with Data Science](https://github.com/jsulopz/01-resolving-python-data-science)
 2. [Machine Learning](https://github.com/jsulopz/machine-learning)